Attouch-Th\'era Duality, Generalized Cycles and Gap Vectors: Introduction

 Here the displacement mapping $\Id-\bR$ is maximally monotone but not a gradient of convex function unless $m=2$.
 See \cite[Section VI-B]{comb20} and \cite[Section 4]{com-pes} for proximal cycles from the perspective of Nash equilibrium.

-Many authors have studied cycles of compositions of proximal mappings or resolvents; see, e.g., \cite{abjw2020,baillon,baillon1,BC2017,Victoria,comb20, com-pes, reich,wangb}.
-For the compositions of two proximal mappings or resolvents, the investigation has matured; see \cite{BCR,wangb}.
-For the compositions of three or more proximal mappings or resolvents, many questions await to explore.
+Many authors have studied cycles and asymptotic behaviors of compositions of proximal mappings or resolvents (more generally, averaged mappings); see, e.g., \cite{abjw2020,bbr78, baillon, baillon1, BC2017, Victoria, reich, comb20, com-pes, GR, reich1, reich2, wangb}.
+For the compositions of two proximal mappings or resolvents, the investigation on the geometry of fixed point sets and gap vectors has matured; see \cite{BCR,wangb}.
+For the compositions of three or more proximal mappings or resolvents, when the intersection of fixed point sets of proximal mapping or resolvents is empty, the geometry of fixed point sets and gap vectors still await to be explored.
 On the one hand, a systematic study of cycles and gap vectors for compositions of proximal mappings does not exist in the literature; on the other hand, it is not clear what one should do when the cycles and gap vectors do not exist.
 In \cite{abjw2020}, we carried out the study of extended gap vectors for projection mappings and provided an answer to the geometry conjecture, which concerns the situation where the classical gap vector does not necessarily exist.

 \emph{The goal of this paper is to give a systematic study of the cycles, gap vectors and fixed points of compositions of proximal mappings, and to provide generalized cycles and gap vectors when the classical ones do not necessarily exist.
 Our investigation relies to a large extent on the Attouch-Th\'era duality and convex analysis.}